Dara Ó Cinnéide: Club

 Ó Cinnéide played his club football with his local club called an Ghaeltacht and enjoyed much success during his career.
 He first came to prominence with the club at underage levels, however, he enjoyed little success in these grades.

 In 2000 an Ghaeltacht reached the final of the county senior championship for the very first time. Ó Cinnéide's side were the red-hot favourites going into the match, however, all did not go as planned as Dr. Crokes took charge.
 A hard-fought 1–4 to 0–6 score line resulted in defeat for an Ghaeltacht.

 In 2001 an Ghaeltacht were out to atone for this defeat.
 The team regrouped well and reached a second consecutive county final.
 Tralee-based club Austin Stacks provided the opposition on this occasion, however, Ó Cinnéide's side were well prepared.
 A conclusive 1–13 to 0–10 victory gave Ó Cinnéide, who chipped in with five points, a county winners' medal.

 An Ghaeltacht surrendered their club title in 2002, however, the following year Ó Cinnéide's side were back in the county championship decider.
 Laune Rangers were the opponents on this occasion, however, the game ended in a 0–10 apiece draw.
 The replay a fortnight later was a much more conclusive affair.
 A 0–12 to 2–4 score line gave an Ghaeltacht the victory and gave Ó Cinnéide a second county winners' medal in three years.
 This victory allowed the club to represent Kerry in the provincial club championship.
 A successful campaign saw Ó Cinnéide's side reach the provincial final against St. Senan's of Clare.
 A close game developed, however, the Kerrymen held on in the end to secure a 1–8 to 1–6 victory, giving Ó Cinnéide a Munster club winners' medal.
-An Ghaeltacht continued their march in the All-Ireland series and line dout on St. Patrick's Day 2004 in the All-Ireland club championship final.
-Caltra, a club from Galway, provided the opposition and an exciting game developed. Ó Cinnéide faced the heartbreak of missing a goal in the dying seconds and eventually losing by just a single point – 0–13 to 0–12.
+An Ghaeltacht continued their march in the All-Ireland series and lined out on St. Patrick's Day 2004 in the All-Ireland club championship final.
+Caltra, a club from County Galway, provided the opposition and an exciting game developed. Ó Cinnéide faced the heartbreak of missing a goal in the dying seconds and eventually losing by just a single point – 0–13 to 0–12.

 The following few years saw Ó Cinnéide enjoy little success with the club after the victories of the earlier parts of the decade.
 He retired from club football in 2007 following an Ghaeltacht's 1–3 to 0–5 defeat of Kerins O'Rahilly's to take the county league title.

 He also won a New York Senior Football Championship title in 1999 with the Kerry New York club.